mdougherty09/fiserv/README.md

  - Final thoughts

      I am going to leave this repo up and I will contribute where I can.
-Most of you have my personal number if you need some quick advise or guidance and I will be more than happy to help.
+Most of you have my personal number if you need some quick advice or guidance and I will be more than happy to help.
 I want to let everyone know that if this weren't such a tremendous opportunity for myself and my family, I wouldn't have ever considered leaving.